eModbus/emodbus.github.io/_docs/modbusmessage/constructors.md

 This applies to all constructors in this group.
 Parameters to known standard Modbus messages are checked for conformity.

-As a `functionCode` you may specify a numeric value or one of the predefined constant names:
+<a name="functioncodes">As</a> a `functionCode` you may specify a numeric value or one of the predefined constant names:

 ```cpp
 enum FunctionCode : uint8_t {